unclecaptain5426/legacy-windows-chrome-compat/readme.md

  Since chrome_elf.dll was added on Chrome 33.0.1712.2 Dev, Chrome 33.0.1750.xxx-50.0.2661.xxx is unofficially possible with using bwc's wrappers, but it freezes within seconds.

 Chrome 50.0.2661.102; but 50.0.2661.0 (r377898) / 49.0.2623.112 is recommended (and 34.0.1847.137 for no SSE2) is the last Chrome version observed by the community to run on Windows XP SP1 Build 2600.1050 (using compatibility wrappers), and on certain Windows Longhorn builds up to 4088 under experimental conditions.
 If on Windows XP Pre-RC 2 build 2517 (2517.main.010713-1717) through Windows XP RTM with Updates (xpclnt_qfe.021108-2107), it is recommended to use the files from XP SP1.

 If on Windows 2000 with Extended Kernel, ensure you have InitOnce functions enabled to have Chrome 50 working properly.

  Chrome 49.0.2623.112 can run on Windows XP RC 1 builds 2474 through 2509 (using compatibility wrappers), but problems are found that the browser crashes after file downloading on some file extension is complete.
-Browservice usage is recommended.
+IDM or downloading from Chromium 33.0.1709.0 (r234775) / Chrome 33.0.1707.0 Dev / Chrome 32.0.1700.107 Stable is recommended.

- Chrome 50.0.2661.102 can run on Windows XP RC 1 builds 2474 through 2509 (using compatibility wrappers), but it is unstable even if using just Browservice, rather than the core itself.
-On the other hand, Chrome 50.0.2661.102 can run on Windows XP Pre-   RC 2 build 2517 (2517.main.010713-1717) through Windows Server 2003 SP2, but the browser itself will freeze if loading any most webpages or chrome://downloads is triggered, so using Browservice with it is recommended.
+ Chrome 50.0.2661.102 can run on Windows XP RC 1 builds 2474 through 2509 (using compatibility wrappers), but it is unstable even if using just Browservice, rather than the core itself, as said above Chromium .
+On the other hand, Chrome 50.0.2661.102 can run on Windows XP Pre-RC 2 build 2517 (2517.main.010713-1717) through Windows Server 2003 SP2, but the browser itself will freeze if loading any most webpages or chrome://downloads is triggered, so using Browservice with it is recommended.

- Chrome 50 on Windows XP/2003 without One-Core API is not impossible but it can be unstable.
+ Chromium 50.0.2661.0 (r378023) through early Chromium 51 builds on Windows XP/2003 without One-Core API is not impossible but it can be unstable.

 Chrome 53.0.2785.143 - is the last Chrome version observed by the community to run on Windows Vista build 5360 (using kernel API swaps), and on certain Windows Vista builds and Windows 7 pre-Beta builds up to 68xx or 69xx builds under experimental conditions.